Shillong: Sport

 Shillong is one of the capital cities in Northeast India to produce three football clubs that participate in the I-League, namely, Rangdajied United FC, Royal Wahingdoh FC and Shillong Lajong FC.
 All three have their home stadium at Jawaharlal Nehru Stadium.
 Royal Wahingdoh FC was adjudged 2nd runners-up in the 2014–15 season of I-League.

 The Shillong Golf Course is one of the oldest golf course in the country and is surrounded by pine and rhododendron trees.

 Among people of the Khasi tribe of Meghalaya, archery has been both a sport, a form of defence for several centuries and gambling (teer).
 While modern customs have replaced many of traditional aspects of the culture here, a pervasive fascination for archery remains.
-Shillong teer is an authorized game that is subject to regulations established by the Meghalaya Amusement and Betting Tax Act.
+Shillong teer is an authorised game that is subject to regulations established by the Meghalaya Amusement and Betting Tax Act.
 The Khasi Hills Archery Sports Association is in charge of managing this lottery event.

 Binningstar Lyngkhoi from Shillong is a national marathon runner and represented India in the last 2010 Commonwealth Games.
 He is the fastest marathoner in India with a timing of 2:18 hours.